MakabulosMemorialHS/Valid-Ticket/README.md

    Remember to checkout or pull the correct branch before compiling.

+To clone the "online" branch give the command

+   $ git clone -b online https://github.com/MakabulosMemorialHS/Valid-Ticket.git

-To check what branch you are in with
+To check what branch you are in

    $ git branch